obetomuniz/obetomuniz/README.md

 💻 [Semantic Web Autocomplete for Atom](https://github.com/obetomuniz/autocomplete-semantic-web)

-We need to support Semantic Web as web developers, so I created this plugin for Atom to help everyone while creating web pages to add semantic.
+We need to support Semantic Web as web developers, so I created this plugin for Atom to help everyone while creating web pages to adopt semantic.